mohamed20medhat/ecommerce_SE/README.md

 # Additional Features
 #### Admin
 - payment integration *DEMO* => stripe || paypal
-- suggest similar products. => other products that have the same tag => adding popularity points to each product based on how many times they were ordered. and to recommend them to user who have a favourite tag
+- suggest similure products. => other products that have the same tag => adding popularity points to each product based on how many times they were ordered. and to recommend them to user who have a favourite tag
 - blog for new products and anounsments
 - promotion & discount code tools
-- SEO friendly code => modifing the html pages
+- SEO friendly code => Modifying the html pages
 - report tools
 - email marketing integrations
 - language options